Home Compare MPWR vs MTSI

 Monolithic Power Systems vs MACOM Technology Solutions Holdings: Which Stock Looks Stronger in 2026?

-Monolithic Power Systems holds the cleaner structural position, with growth as the main driver and profitability adding further support.
+Monolithic Power Systems holds the cleaner structural position, with the lead spread across profitability and stability.
+MACOM Technology Solutions still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.

-The clearest separation starts in growth, with profitability adding a second layer of support.
-The overall score gap is 13 points in favour of Monolithic Power Systems, Inc..
+The lead is spread across profitability and growth, rather than sitting in one isolated gap.
+The overall score gap is 11 points in favour of Monolithic Power Systems, Inc..

 INDUSTRY COMPARISON